|

 How do we handle parts which exist in several different versions?

-A: If the parts have different numbers, just use the different Lego numbers.
+A: If the parts have different numbers, just use the different LEGO (design ID) numbers.

 More commonly, the different variations have the same number.